p5kw4r/bc-interoperability/SETUP.md

 ## MultiChain

 On Arch Linux, a package is available from the Arch User Repository.
-Install package using your favourite AUR helper:
+Install the following package using your favourite AUR helper:

 ```
 $ yay -S multichain-alpha